 - 6

-After the injection, resting the joint for a short time will help the cells start their work.
+Resting the joint for a short time after the injection will help the cells begin their work.

 Paravertebral Injection

-This method involves the delivery of stem cells to the area around the spine.
-Paravertebral injections are typically used to address back pain and spinal issues, bringing relief directly to the source.
+This stem cell delivery method involves the administration of cells and exosomes to the area around the spine.
+Paravertebral injections are typically used to address back pain and spinal disk problems, bringing relief directly to the source.

 - 1